 Iḷisaġvik College will make reasonable accommodations to allow students with disabilities to attend classes.
-Inquiries should be directed to: Iḷisaġvik College, P.O.
+Inquiries should be directed to: Iḷisaġvik College Student Services, P.O.
 Box 749, Barrow, AK 99723 or by calling 907-852-1766, or by emailing email@example.com.
-Iḷisaġvik partners with the Inupiat Community of the Arctic Slope (ICAS) Tribal Vocational Rehabilitation Program.
-Individuals with disabilities, including difficulty learning math or English, may contact Vocational Rehabilitation at 907-852-2448 for appointments or visit them at 4772 Ahkovak St., Room 100 (across from Arctic Coast Trading Post).
+Iḷisaġvik partners with the Iñupiat Community of the Arctic Slope (ICAS) Tribal Vocational Rehabilitation Program.
+Individuals with disabilities, including difficulty learning math or English, may contact Vocational Rehabilitation at 907-852-4227 for appointments or visit them at 4772 Ahkovak St., Room 100 (across from Arctic Coast Trading Post).

 Students with impaired sensory, manual, language or processing skills will be allowed to use educational auxiliary aids, as appropriate.
 Such aids may include videotaped or audiotaped texts, interpreters, note-takers, tape recorders, adaptive classroom equipment, and other similar services or equipment.
 Modification of academic requirements, if necessary or appropriate, may include change to the length of time permitted for completion of degree requirements, substitution of specific required courses, and adaptations to the manner in which courses are conducted or learning is demonstrated.
 The departmental director must approve any such modifications.
 Requirements essential to the program of instruction or related to licensing requirements are not regarded as discriminatory.

 Students are encouraged to contact the Wellness Coordinator to discuss their need for reasonable accommodations.
 The documents submitted by students seeking services to accommodate their disabilities will be managed by the College to ensure confidentiality.
 Such information will be released by the College only in accordance with applicable federal and state laws.

-If students have questions regarding reasonable accommodations, please see the Americans with Disabilities Act (ADA) policy available in the Student Services or visit the Department of Education website.
+If students have questions regarding reasonable accommodations, please see the Americans with Disabilities Act (ADA) policy available from Student Services or visit the Department of Education website.